kubesphere-sigs/fluent-operator-walkthrough/README.md

 ## Fluent Bit Only mode

-### Using Fluent Bit to collect K8s logs and send to es
+### Using Fluent Bit to collect docker logs and send to es

 ```shell
 cat <<EOF | kubectl apply -f -